fusion809/PKGBUILDs-old/README.md

 makepkg -si --noconfirm
 ```

 The `gvim-git` package in this repository is a combination of the `gvim-git` and `vim-runtime-git` packages in the AUR.
 I merged these packages to save bandwidth and disk space, as both PKGBUILDs clone the same [GitHub repository](https://github.com/vim/vim).
+Likewise the `gvim` package in this repository is also a combination of the `gvim` and `vim-runtime` packages in the `[extra]` pacman repository, except it is updated more frequently.